4.8 1700+ Google Reviews

 3-tab shingles aren’t that common anymore due to the superior quality, lifespan, and price of laminated shingles.
 However, flippers and cash-strapped owners may still opt for a 3-tab shingle roof.

 On 3-tab shingles, the exposure is three separate tabs, giving this shingle its name.
 Plus, they’re flat and uniform in appearance.
-If you’ve ever seen a house with a very orderly, grid-like shingle pattern on the roof, it’s likely 3-tab shingles.
+So, if you’ve ever seen a house with a very orderly, grid-like shingle pattern on the roof, it’s likely 3-tab shingles.

 Conversely, dragon teeth give laminated/dimensional shingles their multi-dimensional appearance.
 Plus, they’re thicker, heavier, and more robust than 3-tab shingles.